pehor/ssg-my-friend/README.md

  - Add your keys and other configs to your development machine (or CI)

-You need to have a file in your home directory called `.ssg-config.sh` and you need to export the following AWS config envs:
+You need to have a file in your home directory called `.ssg-config.sh` and you need to export the following AWS config environment variables:
 ```shell script
 export S3_BUCKET=[your bucket]
 export AWS_ACCESS_KEY_ID=[your aws key id]